laboratoire-laplace/cairo-to-dojo/src/contracts.md

     }
 ```

-<i>Note: It is strongly recommended to treat your dojo contracts, as specific **actions** and **behaviors** that your world will need to have.
-You should separate contracts and condense them as much as possible to favor composability as opposed to a 'main' contract that will hold all the logic of the world.</i>
+<i>Note: It is strongly recommended to treat your Dojo contracts as specific **actions** and **behaviors** that your world will need to have.
+You should separate contracts and keep them concise to favor composability, rather than having a 'main' contract that holds all the logic of the world.</i>